aces/Loris/docs/wiki/99_Developers/Developers_Guide.md

 Rebasing is used when there are conflicts between your branch and the branch your PR is based off of (alternative to merging).
 Here is a general workflow:

     cd /var/www/loris
     git checkout another_new_branch_name
     git fetch aces
     git rebase aces/master
     (#) while (conflicts)  {
         // fix any conflicts!
         git add  filename
         git rebase --continue
-        # } loop back to (#) - fix any remaining conflicts.... until no
+    # } loop back to (#) - fix any remaining conflicts.... until no more conflicts
-          more conflicts
     git push --force origin another_new_branch_name
     # --force is often needed here :\

 This is a specific case.
 For more information on rebasing, look at this [(2014) Git for LORIS cheat document](https://docs.google.com/document/d/1yPx72Z7kJtV3WAcyrwtrMOAtQztzJecVQyaLCJ4jdHg/edit#)!

 ### Tips for fixing a rebase
 1. The most basic way of “fixing” a rebase is to go back to the commit right before the rebase.
 The easiest way to do this is to either reset or revert to a previous commit.
 For example:

        git reset --hard <commit_hash>
        git push -f origin branch-name

 2. If you rebase the wrong branch or your PR is displaying all the commits from the branch you rebased and displays multiple commits or changed files that are not part of your PR:
 Use git cherry-pick.
 This command allows you to pick specific commits to apply to a branch.
 Here is an example workflow:
+    ```

-        git checkout "your-branch"       #The branch that got messed up :( git branch -m "temp-branch-name" # Change the branch name locally:
+    git checkout "your-branch"       #The branch that got messed up :(
+    git branch -m "temp-branch-name" # Change the branch name locally:
                                      # This is a failsafe since you will
                                      # be changing the history of the
                                      # branch remotely
     git fetch aces
     git checkout aces/master         # Checkout the branch that your PR is
                                      # based off of
     git checkout -b "your-branch"    # Create a “new” branch with the same
                                      # name as the original branch
-        git cherry-pick <commit-hash>    # Cherry
+    git cherry-pick <commit-hash>    # Cherry-pick the commits that you would like to keep
     git push -f origin "your-branch"
+    ```

 ## 3. Making a Pull Request
 Once you have created a new branch and pushed an initial commit to it, you will see the option to make a pull request on GitHub.
 Make sure that the branch you are merging into is the branch that you checked-out when you first started making changes! (e.g. 23.0-release vs. main)

 PRs must be reviewed according to this [checklist](https://github.com/aces/Loris/wiki/Code-Review-Checklist), and must be approved by two reviewers before it is merged.
 Don’t forget to think about documentation updates like the  TestPlan, changelog, and developer guide updates -- these must accompany your PR.

 Make sure to note special rules for SQL patches.
 Note that changes to Raisinbread data do not need patches, because Rida manages it (his comment here)

+**Do not** review or approve your own PR.
+Your PR must be reviewed and approved by two other developers before it can be merged.

-Important: Do not merge your own PR or any other PR.
-After a PR has been reviewed and approved (by 2 ppl), the code is merged by Dave, the repo maintainer.
+**Important:** Do not merge your own PR or any other PR.
+After a PR has been reviewed and approved, the code is merged by Dave, the repository maintainer.
 It will be merged eventually.
 If your PR is on a release branch and has been ready to merge for a few days, you can add a comment that it is ready to merge.

 It’s your responsibility to be on top of your PRs, and any Issues that need follow-up.
-This includes answering questions/ comments, acknowledging/making change requests, and requesting re-review after you’ve addressed someone’s change requests.
+This includes answering questions and comments, acknowledging and making change requests, and requesting re-review after you’ve addressed someone’s change requests.

-This is important for the Team’s productivity -- it prevents PRs from lagging, prevents confusion as to why a PR has stalled or if you’ve seen someone’s comments, and most importantly -- it doesn’t waste the core team’s time on Friday when it goes over lagging PRs and Issues.
+This is important for the Team’s productivity -- it prevents PRs from lagging and prevents confusion as to why a PR has stalled or if you’ve seen someone’s comments.
 When issuing a PR, you can request a specific reviewer (this is not the same as assigning a PR to someone).
 There is usually an obvious reviewer for a PR.
 This is especially important in Release-Test/Fix cycles when we want PRs to be reviewed and resolved quickly.